Nnisik/photo-album/README.md

 3. Open index.html in your preferred browser.

 ### Currently Working On
+* Commenting throughout the code.
+* Flask API for backend

 ### Future Improvements
-* Implement user-side form validation with error messaging.
-* Enhance usability with clearer feedback for actions.
-* Refactor some CSS functionality into JavaScript for improved control.
-* Add comprehensive commenting throughout the code for better maintainability.
-* Enhance error handling across the application to improve robustness.
+* Enhance error handling.
-* Streamline event handling logic for clarity and efficiency.

 ### Known Issues
 * Mobile version have no "Add new form"
 * Create button from "Add new" form disappears with a delay
-* Inconsistent sizing of elements throughout the gallery.
-* Consider switching from IDs to classes for like buttons to enhance flexibility.
+* Switching from IDs to classes for like buttons to enhance flexibility.
-* Explicit logic required for user selection processes.
-* Validation of JSON data before use to ensure data integrity.
+* Validation of JSON data before use.